Home » Recipes » Method » Crockpot Recipes » Crockpot Beef Stew

 • Sear the beef beforehand.
 To deepen the flavor of the beef, you can sear the beef in the skillet before adding it to your crockpot.
 This is not necessary but will add an extra depth of flavor to your stew.

 • Add more flavor!
-Add ¼ cup of red wine (or coffee!) for a more intense gravy flavor.
+Add ¼ cup of red wine (or unsweetened black coffee!) for a more intense gravy flavor.

 • Stick with the less expensive meat cuts.
 Stew meat is a less expensive cut of meat, it needs time to cook and get tender.
 If you use leaner cuts of meat they tend to get tougher as they cook.
 This is a good excuse to buy the more affordable beef!